Privacy Policy

 To whom might we disclose your personal data

 We may provide your personal data to third parties that we engage to provide services to us.
-Some of these third parties may be located outside the EEA.
-If we use a third party to process your personal data, we will require that third party to process your data only in accordance with our instructions and to protect your personal data as regards confidentiality and as against unauthorised or accidental use, access, disclosure, damage, loss or destruction.
+Such services may include those relating to IT infrastructure and support, information security, device management, data storage and back-up, office administration, record keeping, billing, accounting, expenses, client management, document and record management, printing, posting, recruitment, marketing and advertising, data analytics, and online communications.
+Some of these third parties may be located outside the European Territories (and please see the section above regarding international data transfers and the safeguards we use).
+If we use a third party to process your personal data, and that third party is processing your personal data on our behalf, we will require that third party to process your data only in accordance with our instructions and to protect your personal data, including as regards confidentiality and as against unauthorised or accidental use, access, disclosure, alteration, damage, loss or destruction.

-We may also disclose your personal data to third parties where there is a legitimate reason to do so including for the following reasons:
+We may also disclose your personal data to third parties where there is a legitimate reason to do so including:

-• in the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets; or
+- in the event that we sell or buy any business or assets (or plan to do so), in which case we may disclose your personal data to the prospective seller or buyer of such business or assets and any third parties related to the transaction including any professional advisors; or

-In respect of client data and if we are working with other professional advisers in relation to any matter handled by us on your behalf then, unless you instruct us otherwise, we shall assume that we may disclose your information to them.
+In respect of client data and if we are working with other professional advisers (including other counsel and lawyers (such as the Solicitor)) in relation to any matter handled by us on your behalf then, unless you instruct us otherwise, we may disclose your information to them as appropriate in relation to the client matter.

-• with our Members, Pupils, staff and consultants;
+- with our Members, Pupils, staff, agents and consultants;

 Your rights